robb/Underscore.m/README.md

     NSArray *tweets = [json valueForKey:@"results"];

     NSArray *processed = _array(tweets)
+        // Let's make sure that we only operate on NSDictionaries, you never
+        // now with these APIs ;-)
         .filter(Underscore.isDictionary)
-        .reject(^BOOL (NSDictionary *tweet) {
+        // Remove all tweets that are in English .reject(^BOOL (NSDictionary *tweet) {
             return [[tweet valueForKey:@"iso_language_code"] isEqualToString:@"en"];
         })
-        .map(^NSString *(NSDictionary *tweet) {
+        // Create a simple string representation for every tweet .map(^NSString *(NSDictionary *tweet) {
             NSString *name = [tweet valueForKey:@"from_user_name"];
             NSString *text = [tweet valueForKey:@"text"];